Spring clean your finances

 To get to know your super better, find your latest super

-statement (it could be hiding in your email inbox or in your filing
+statement (it could be hiding in your email inbox or filing

 cabinet) and have a good hard look at it.
 Here are some things to